nullstack/nullstack.github.io/articles/about.md

 With the stack of technologies used in the web nowadays, the most common flow is something like this:

-- Front uses a reducer over a context that calls a fetcher
+- Front-end uses a reducer over a context that calls a fetcher;
-- This fetcher brings generic information over a RESTful API
+- This fetcher brings generic information over a RESTful API;
-- The RESTful API calls a server route, which calls a controller which takes information of a model and resolves it into a serializer
+- The RESTful API calls a server route, which calls a controller, which takes the information of a model and resolves it into a serializer;
-- If you need more than one resource, this process should be repeated until all resources are fetched
+- If you need more than one resource, this process should be repeated until all resources are fetched;
-- After all the data has been fetched, only then should the front be able to take and use it
+- After all the data has been fetched, only then should the front-end be able to use it;
+- Reason about how to deal with server-side render and hydration of the steps above;

 Note that all you wanted was to show something from the database into a view.
 With Nullstack, that’s all you need to concern yourself with.
 Everything else is “glue code” and the framework should take care of it for you.